In swipe at Congress and DMK, Shah dubs them '2G, 3G, 4G' parties | Politics

 Besides these, the Centre and PM Modi in particular were doing a lot for the Tamil language.

-In many global fora, the Prime Minister has heaped praised on Tamil language, its icons, the Tamil culture and the literature.
+In many global fora, the prime minister has heaped praised on the Tamil language, its icons, the Tamil culture and the literature.
 Tamil classic Tirukkural has been translated into 13 Indian languages.
 Shah highlighted the Kashi and Saurashtra Tamil Sangamam events and said it was an effort by the Centre to popularise the language in Uttar Pradesh and Gujarat, respectively.

 Referring to the 2019 summit between Modi and Chinese President Xi Jinping at Mamallapuram near here, Shah said the PM promoted Tamil Nadu's tourism by inviting the neighbouring country's leader for talks here.